Joshua-Olisa/Customer-Segementation-Using-K-Means-Clustering/README.md

 ## Problem Statment

-You wish to identify the most important shopping groups based on income, age, spending score.
-The goal is to understand the target customers for the marketing team to plan a strategy.
+The main goal is to identify the most important shopping groups based on income, age, spending score.
+This is will help the marketing team to plan and develop a taliored strategy for different customer groups

 ## My approach